udu3324/stm32pe-midi/README.md

  * Last white key (b) is impractical as header wires are blocking its roll to pitch change up
  * The power on led is a bit too bright, not changeable
  * The base/case of the stm32h7 is kinda slippery
+ * PLA/flexures gets deformed under heat in a car which can leave a permanent loss of height on keys

 These issues do not make the stm32pe midi keyboard worthless or horrible to use, but are just little tiny problems that could be polished in the future.